 Learn the two approaches to feeding that result in long term peace with food and your body (and better long term health outcomes): Divisions of Responsibility and Intuitive Eating.
 Now that you’ve understood some of the myths surrounding health and weight and begun to teach your kids about media and stereotypes, building a great relationship with food can be fun and rewarding.

 If your child is under 12 I’d suggest understanding the Divisions of Responsibility approach to feeding.
 It’s an approach that helps a child discover their own needs by connecting with their hunger and fullness cues.
 No policing necessary!!

 If your child is 12 or over, take a dive into intuitive eating.
 This approach helps unlearn unhelpful behaviours around food and relearn positive and long-lasting ones.
 I’m not talking about portion control or figuring our what balance of veggies versus protein, I’m talking about listening and honoring your own body so that the nutrition you feed it is satisfying, both emotionally and physically.
 It’s wild and freeing and so healthful!

 If you’d like to learn more about the ten principles of raising body confident kids in a practical (I’m all about helping you make the theory of what leads to good body image in kids real), accessible way, you can get on the wait list for the book Raising Body Confident Kids below.

 'Raising Body Confident Kids' - a practical workbook for parents

-Subscribe to the waitlist and we'll email you when it's released...
+Subscribe to the waitlist and I'll email you when it's released...